 • Anxiety, depression, and stress

-Rhianna holds a Bachelor of Social Work, a Working With Children Check, First Aid and CPR, with additional training in trauma-informed approaches and Nature-Based Therapy.
-Her training and background as an Interplay Therapist also informs her understanding of attachment, creativity and client centered care.
+Rhianna holds a Bachelor of Social Work, along with a Working With Children Check, and First Aid and CPR.
+She has additional training in trauma-informed approaches and Nature-Based Therapy.
+Her background as an Interplay Therapist also informs her work, particularly in understanding attachment, creativity, and client-centred care.

-She is committed to ongoing supervision and professional development, ensuring her practice remains evidence-based, collaborative, and client-centred.
+She is committed to ongoing supervision and professional development, ensuring her practice remains evidence-based, collaborative, and grounded in safe, ethical care.